MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceDeployment.md

 ### -Schedule

+Use this parameter to specify the deployment assignment, or _deadline_.

+Use **-AvailableDateTime** to specify when the deployment is _available_, and **-DeadlineDateTime** to specify when the deployment _expires_.

-Specifies an array of schedule objects.
+Specify an array of schedule objects.
 A schedule object defines the mandatory assignment schedule for a deployment.
 To create a schedule object, use the [New-CMSchedule](New-CMSchedule.md) cmdlet.

 ```yaml
 Type: IResultObject[]